How to bring healthy competition into the workplace

 - Bronze: Choice of a Bluetooth ergonomic mouse or a $20 gift card for office decor

 This gives them three different opportunities to hit their goal, AND the chance to win a fabulous prize to complement their achievements!

 Competing against the rest of your team is great (hello, bragging rights!), but encouraging employees to compete against themselves is just as important.

-Our employees have found that personal goals are a great discussion topic for Quarterly Conversations.
+Our employees have found that personal goals are a great discussion topic for Quarterly Reviews.
 Team-wide competitions will be so much more fun when each team member feels empowered to accomplish their objectives.